The Student Training and Employment Program (STEP) provides students with a way to earn a wage while gaining job experience in their field of study.

 How to apply

 STEP positions with the Government of Yukon; or

 STEP positions with private sector employers.

 We are committed to employment equity and a representative workforce.
 Some STEP jobs may give preference to any of the following:

-- Persons of Yukon First Nation ancestry;
+- persons of Yukon First Nation ancestry;

-- Persons of Aboriginal ancestry or;
+- persons of Aboriginal ancestry or;

-- Persons with a disability.
+- persons with a disability.

 If a job has identified a preference, the job overview will say so.

 If you meet the preference requirements, say so in your cover letter or resume.
-If you are not part of one of the preferred groups, you can still apply for the job.
+If you are not part of 1 of the preferred groups, you can still apply for the job.
 If no one from the preferred group meets the screening criteria, we will consider your application.
 If you are interested in a position, we encourage you to apply.